Suryanra/zackathon-repo-project/README.md

 # Project Aim :
-we adding the features of page break in the froala
+we adding the features of page break in the froala<br> with some added features as mention below

 ## Features that are added: